-His long-term research has been on software engineering with a strong focus on formal methods and distributed applications.
-He also investigated e-learning technolog and human task management in socio-technical and service-based systems and innovation processes and collective intelligence in social networks.
-He has initiated and led various nationally funded and major IST projects starting with the ESPRIT project GRASPIN in 1983 and ongoing with the FP 4 project EuropeMMM, FP7 project IMAGINE, and Horizon 2020 projects ICP4Life and QUALITOP.
-In one of his last university projects, he designed a repository-based network for the exchange of digital media in education, edu-sharing.net, that enables the seemless integration of heterogeneous learning management systems and learning tools.
-The outcome was rolled out in various German states, especially in the school sector, and is currently being incorporated and evolved in the plans of the Federal Government to establish a National Education Platform.
-He published his research results extensively in several books and book chapters, five university-level e-learning courses, scholarly journals, and refereed conference proceedings.
-Further, he co-edited journal issues, books, and conference proceedings.Personal homepage Wikipedia entry University page ORCID ID
+His long-term research has been in software engineering, with a strong focus on formal methods and distributed applications.
+He has also investigated collective intelligence in social networks and e-learning technology and human task management in socio-technical and service-based systems.
+He has initiated, led, and participated in nationally funded as well as large EC projects, including the ESPRIT project GRASPIN in 1983, the FP4 project EuropeMMM, the FP7 project IMAGINE, and the Horizon 2020 projects ICP4Life, QUALITOP, and ONCOSCREEN.
+In one of his last university projects, he designed a repository-based network for the exchange of digital media in education, edu-sharing.net. enables the seamless integration of heterogeneous learning management systems and learning tools.
+The result has been implemented in several German states, especially in the school sector, and is currently being integrated and further developed in the German government's plans to establish a national education platform.
+He has published extensively in several books and book chapters, five university-level e-learning courses, academic journals, and refereed conference proceedings.
+He has also co-edited journal issues, books, and conference proceedings.

-Papazoglou is an author of the most highly cited papers in the area of service engineering and Web services worldwide with a record of publishing 32 (authored and edited) books, and well over 200 prestigious peer-refereed scientific papers along with approx. 22,000 citations (H-index factor 59).
-He holds distinguished/honorary professorships at 13 universities around the globe – including the Universities of New South Wales, and Macquarie University in Sydney, the University of Paris Descartes and Lyon University in France, Sapienza University in Rome and Trento University in Italy, Politecnica de Catalunya, in Barcelona and Ray Juan Carlos University in Madrid.
-He forged extensive, longstanding ties to the European and Australian industry – including such companies as Airbus, IBM Research, FIAT Research, HP Research, De Loitte’s, PWC, Ericsson, SAP, Thales, etc. His personal research work for the past 15 years was funded to the tune of well over 10M€ by the EC, the Australian Research Council, the Netherlands Organisation for Scientific Research (NWO), the Japan Society for the Promotion of Sciences and other funding sources and was scientific director of several EC projects.
-He has served as an evaluator/appraiser and adviser for several governments, national research bodies and institutes in N. America, Europe, Australia, the Middle East and Asia.
+Papazoglou is one of the world's most highly cited authors in the field of service engineering and Web services, with a publication record of 32 books (authored and edited) and well over 200 prestigious peer-reviewed scientific papers with approximately 22,000 citations (H-index factor 59).
+He holds honorary professorships at 13 universities around the world, including the Universities of New South Wales, and Macquarie University in Sydney, the University of Paris Descartes and Lyon University in France, Sapienza University in Rome, and Trento University in Italy, Politecnica de Catalunya, in Barcelona and Ray Juan Carlos University in Madrid.
+He forged extensive and longstanding links to the European and Australian industry – including companies such as Airbus, IBM Research, FIAT Research, HP Research, De Loitte’s, PWC, Ericsson, SAP, Thales, etc. His research work over the past 15 years has been funded by the EC, the Australian Research Council, the Netherlands Organisation for Scientific Research (NWO), the Japan Society for the Promotion of Sciences, and other funding sources to the tune of well over 10M€.
+He has been the scientific director of several EC projects and acted as an evaluator/reviewer and consultant to various governments, national research bodies, and institutes in N. America, Europe, Australia, the Middle East, and Asia.